pranavganesh1/Personal-Knowledge-Bank/README.md

 - All timestamps are stored in UTC
 - Public notes are visible to all users (if implemented)

+## 🤖 AI Features

+### Google Gemini Integration

+The application uses Google Gemini AI to provide intelligent tag suggestions:

+1. **Automatic Tag Generation**: Analyzes note title and content to suggest relevant tags
+2. **Context-Aware**: Considers existing tags in the system for better suggestions
+3. **Confidence Scores**: Each suggestion includes a confidence score (0.0-1.0)
+4. **Smart Fallback**: Uses keyword extraction when AI is unavailable

+### How to Use AI Tag Suggestions

+1. Open any note by clicking on it
+2. Scroll to the "🏷️ AI Tag Suggestions" section
+3. Click the "🤖 Auto-Suggest with AI" button
+4. Wait for AI to analyze the content (usually 2-5 seconds)
+5. Review the suggested tags with confidence scores
+6. Tags are automatically added to the suggestions list

+### AI Setup

+Make sure to set the `GEMINI_API_KEY` environment variable for AI features to work.
+Without it, the app will use a fallback keyword extraction method.

 ## 🔮 Future Enhancements

+- [x] AI-powered tag suggestions (✅ Implemented)
 - [ ] File attachments support
 - [ ] Full-text search
 - [ ] Export notes to PDF/Markdown
 - [ ] Mobile app version
 - [ ] Real-time collaboration
 - [ ] Advanced analytics and insights
+- [ ] AI-powered note summarization
+- [ ] Content-based note recommendations

 ## 👥 Contributing